ml4astro/icml2022/index.md

 This workshop is currently planned to happen in-person, with only limited support for remote participation.
 In particular, e-posters are not expected to be supported at this time, one author will be expected to attend the workshop in person to present their work.

+Registration for ICML workshops is handled through the main ICML conference registration [here](https://icml.cc/Register2).
+The workshop will be able to guarantee the ICML registration for participants with accepted contributions (i.e. these participants will not be subject to the ICML lottery).

 More information about logistical details will be shared here in the coming weeks.

 Inquiries regarding the workshop can be directed to <icml2022ml4astro@gmail.com>